 Data and methods

 We developed a simulation platform for our analysis with the following components: a procedure to draw a set of sample paths from historical frequency distributions of ignitions and weather, an existing simulation model of fire spread and crown fire, a state-and-transition model developed from simulations of vegetation development and fire effects using an existing vegetation simulation model, an existing model of fire duration, and an existing econometric model of large fire suppression costs.
 These components are described below.
 We used this platform to estimate potential future fire suppression cost savings as follows.
 We started with an initial landscape, s0, which includes the state variables that drive fire behavior—topography, surface fuel, and attributes of the canopy fuels.
-We then developed a set of M fires of interest,.
-These fires of interest represented by w0m For each fire of interest, we developed a set of N sample paths, represented by wtmn, t = 1,…,T-1, that includes the stochastic variables that drive fire behavior—ignitions, weather, and fire duration for subsequent firesrealized.
+We then developed a set of M fires of interest, which occur at t = 0.
+These fires of interest are represented by w0m, which includes the stochastic variables that drive fire behavior—ignitions, weather, and fire duration.
+For each fire of interest, we developed a set of N sample paths, represented by wtmn, t = 1,…,T-1, that includes the same stochastic variables as the fire of interest, realized for all subsequent fires.
 With that in hand, the procedure to compute E[Bm(s0, w0m)] for the mth fire of interest is:

 For each sample path, n = 1,…,N: